 I loved indoor rock climbing (and still do for what it is) but there’s nothing like climbing outside.
 I’ve made it my goal to dispatch all the classic Acadia routes before the end of summer and I’ve made some decent progress in a few short weeks.
 I won’t go into a ton of details since I know a lot of folks who read this are less than climbing literate (which is fine) and it won’t be very interesting.
 But soon I’ll write out an intro to climbing post so we’re all on the same page since I feel like they’ll be a lot more climbing based trips in my future.

 Now that the craziness of moving and settling in is finished, I’ll get back to giving LivinDeliberately.com the love it needs.
 We’re headed out to the Cutler Coast tomorrow for some camping on Maine’s Bold Coast, which is something I’ve wanted to do for a long time.
-Thanks to the awesome company we work for Colleen and I have the same days off every week and we plan on getting into some pretty wild stuff.
-Add in the annual family trip up Katahdin at the end of this month, our new hobby of climbing big spooky rocks, and the fact we finally got Colleen’s passport renewed, and there’s no shortage of things we can get into.
+Thanks to the awesome company I work for, I have the same days off every week and can plan on getting into some pretty wild stuff.

 Thanks for reading, and as always, live deliberately.